Ni no Kuni: Dominion of the Dark Djinn: Development

 Conceived as a project for Level-5's tenth anniversary in 2008, Ni no Kuni: The Another World was announced in the September 2008 issue of Famitsu, as a title for the Nintendo DS.
 In June 2010, Level-5 announced that the game would also be released for the PlayStation 3, with significant differences; the DS version was renamed Ni no Kuni: Shikkoku no Madoushi, while the PlayStation 3 version was given the title Ni no Kuni: Shiroki Seihai no Joō, known in English as Dominion of the Dark Djinn and Wrath of the White Witch, respectively.
 Both versions were revealed to be in development separately, only retaining the same "story axle", while features such as artwork, graphics and specifications all received significant changes.
 Journalists noted that the game's announcement ignited widespread anticipation within the gaming industry.

 The development team found that the Nintendo DS was best suited to the game's development.
 The team planned to bring the game to PlayStation 3 from the beginning of development, but opted to work on the DS version of the game beforehand due to the larger number of DS users in Japan at the time.
+Dominion of the Dark Djinn was bundled with a physical copy of the 352-page Magic Master book, containing information about mythology and instructions on casting spells; the book was digitised as the Wizard's Companion in Wrath of the White Witch, alongside a limited physical release.